- Chronic Care

 The kidneys produce an enzyme called renin which can cause a chain reaction that steadily worsens hypertension.

 If you are still not reaching your blood pressure goal with the above high blood pressure medicine, your doctor may prescribe other medications.
-These include alpha blockers, alpha-2 adrenergic agonists, or alpha-beta blockers.
+These include alpha blockers and alpha-2 adrenergic agonists.
 They work by reducing the nerve impulses to your blood vessels and/or heart to prevent your blood vessels narrowing and your heart overworking.
 These include:

-Your doctor may also consider aldosterone antagonists to prevent salt and fluid retention, or vasodilators which work directly on the muscles in the walls of your arteries, preventing the muscles from tightening and your arteries from narrowing.
+Other medications your doctor may consider include aldosterone antagonists to prevent salt and fluid retention or vasodilators, which work directly on the muscles in the walls of your arteries, preventing the muscles from tightening and your arteries from narrowing.

 How to prevent high blood pressure